Writing GPX Data

 Step-by-step Instructions

 In this scenario, you work for a power company, and you have been asked to create a GPS route for the field technician to walk the transmission lines after a massive wind storm on Salt Spring Island, British Columbia.
-The field technician will take the data that has been written into GPX format and input it into their GPS device.
+The field technician will convert the data into GPX format and input it into their GPS device.
 You have the data in Shapefile format, but the attributes will need to be cleaned up before writing out to GPX.

 1. Open FME Workbench

 In a blank FME Workbench canvas, add a Shapefile reader.
-In the reader parameters, set the Dataset to Transformers.shp, this is the file containing the power poles of interest along the route.
+In the reader parameters, set the Dataset to Transformers.shp, which is the file containing the power poles of interest along the route.

 Transformers.shp viewed in the FME Data Inspector.
 Background map tiles by Stamen Design, under CC BY 3.0.
 Data by OpenStreetMap, under ODbL.